Corus Entertainment (TSE:CJR.B) Trading Down 38.5% Following Analyst Downgrade

-Corus Entertainment Inc. (TSE:CJR.B – Get Free Report)’s stock price traded down 38.5% on Tuesday after TD Securities lowered their price target on the stock from C$0.05 to C$0.01.
+Shares of Corus Entertainment Inc. (TSE:CJR.B – Get Free Report) fell 38.5% during trading on Tuesday after TD Securities lowered their price target on the stock from C$0.05 to C$0.01.
 TD Securities currently has a sell rating on the stock.
 Corus Entertainment traded as low as C$0.03 and last traded at C$0.04.
-4,430,367 shares were traded during mid-day trading, an increase of 1,887% from the average session volume of 223,021 shares.
+4,629,367 shares traded hands during trading, an increase of 1,966% from the average session volume of 224,072 shares.
 The stock had previously closed at C$0.07.

-Separately, Royal Bank Of Canada decreased their target price on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research note on Wednesday, October 29th.
-One equities research analyst has rated the stock with a Hold rating and one has issued a Sell rating to the company’s stock.
-According to data from MarketBeat, Corus Entertainment currently has an average rating of “Reduce” and a consensus price target of C$0.08.
+Separately, Royal Bank Of Canada lowered their target price on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a report on Wednesday, October 29th.
+One investment analyst has rated the stock with a Hold rating and one has given a Sell rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of “Reduce” and a consensus price target of C$0.08.

 Corus Entertainment Company Profile